Kyler-Mclachlan/Horiseon-SEO-and-Accessibility-Optimization/README.md

 # Horiseon Website refactoring

-Horiseon Website refactoring

 # Description

-This refactoring includes changes to the HTML and CSS files.
-The changes to these files include a more accessible HTML code, cleaner and condensed CSS classes, and comments in the CSS style for developer readability.
+This project is a refactoring of a generic online marketing company's website.
+The project includes changes to the original HTML and CSS files.
+The changes to these files include: a more browser accessible HTML code, cleaner and condensed CSS classes, and comments in the CSS style for developer readability.

 # Image of website

-# link to website
+# Link to website

 # Contributors
 Kyler Mclachlan

-Claire
+Xander Rapstine

 # Questions